All entries (Page 1 / 16)

 This workaround will help: Select the entry to you want to compare against from the list in the Windows Explorer and right-click on it to see an "Open" dialog.
 If you confirm, the Windows Explorer will show a virtual folder containing the data of the snapshot.

 You can now copy the full path from the address bar and use it in the "Scan -> Compare with path" function in TreeSize.

 I've noticed that the "Last Change" date is more recent than the "Last Access" date, how is that possible?

-Since Windows Vista/Server 2008, Microsoft disabled the automatic update for the "Last access" date to improve system performance on NTFS formatted drives.
+The last access date of a file is maintained by Windows.
+Since Windows Vista/Server 2008, Microsoft disabled the automatic update for the "Last access" date by default to improve system performance on NTFS formatted drives.
 Because of this, the date won't be updated anymore if a file content is changed for example.
 That is also the reason why the last access date isn't a good indicator anymore for recent usage of a file.